-Insects can be a problem, with bites causing irritation.
-In some countries, insects can spread diseases, so reduce your risk by using insect repellents and staying in air-conditioned accommodation whenever possible.
+- Insects and ticks can be a problem, with bites causing irritation.
+In some countries, insects and ticks can also spread diseases, so reduce your risk by covering up, using insect repellents and stay in air-conditioned accommodation whenever possible.

 When you get home

-If you have any fever or flu like symptoms, get urgent medical attention.
+Get urgent medical attention if you have any fever or flu like symptoms, get urgent.
 Remember to tell your doctor you have been abroad.
 This is especially important if you have been to countries with malaria, as an urgent malaria test must be arranged, even if you took malaria tablets and have been home for a while.